michaelbui99/raspberry-pi-k8s-cluster/README.md

 ### Prometheus + Grafana

 Prometheus is open-source monitoring and alerting solution that will be used for monitoring of the cluster's overall health by using metrics such as RAM and CPU usage from each node. <br>
-Grafana is a open-source interactive data-visualization platform that will be used to visualize the metrics from Prometheus in form of various dashboards. <br>
+Grafana is a open-source interactive data-visualization platform that will be used to visualize the metrics from Prometheus in form of various dashboards.<br>
+Dashboard that visualizes general node health metrics for cluster-master and cluster-worker01: <br>
 <img src="doc/grafana_nodes_dashboard.png" width=1500>

 ### Flux (CD)